LassoSoft/LassoGuide/lasso_guide_source/server/instance-administration.rst

 Clicking on the "Users" link in the Main Menu will take you to an interface that allows you to add, remove, and search for Lasso users.
-Lasso users are stored in the instances internal SQLite databases.
+Lasso users are stored in the instance's internal SQLite databases.
 Each user has a name, password, and a status (enabled or disabled).
 They can optionally have a comment and belong to Lasso groups.
 These users can be used with the ``auth`` methods for HTTP authentication.